Donate

 It’s important to say that these changes are not guaranteed to happen.
 The purpose of a Green Paper is to explore options and get feedback before making a final decision, so we do have an opportunity to influence this.
 And if any changes do go ahead, they won’t happen straight away.

-We set out key proposed changes below, what Turn2us is doing to challenge this, and how you can get involved.
+We set out the government's proposed changes, the impact of this, what Turn2us is doing to challenge this, and how you can get involved below.

 What changes are the Government proposing?

-- Eligibility for PIP would be tightened.
+• Eligibility for PIP would be tightened.
 You would need to score a minimum of four points in at least one ‘daily living activity’ to get the daily living component.
 People judged to have lower needs only in the daily living activities (scoring three or less for each activity) would no longer be eligible for this component.
-This would apply to new and existing claimants.
+This would apply to new and existing claimants and on average would result in people affected losing £4500 a year.

-- The government is proposing to cut the UC health element for new claimants by up to 50% and to freeze it for existing claimants until 2029/30.
+• The government is proposing to cut the UC health element for new claimants by up to 50%.
+This is a loss of £3000 of support per year for those affected.

 The government is yet to publish the full impact assessment, which will indicate the possible impact these reforms are going to have on people.
 However, their initial estimates show that:

-- 2.25 million current recipients of the Universal Credit Health element (LCWRA) would be impacted by the freeze.
+• 2.25 million people who currently receive the Universal Credit Health element (LCWRA) would see the amount they receive frozen.

 When would this happen?